-Austrian conductor, Christian Arming, is currently Music Director of the Liège Royal Philharmonic Orchestra in Belgium, a post he has held since 2011.
-Highly successful in both the symphonic and operatic field, he has held music directorships with the New Japan Philharmonic in Tokyo from 2003 to 2013, the Lucerne Theatre and Symphony Orchestra from 2002 to 2004.
+Christian Arming is one of Austria's most sought after conductors, highly successful in both the symphonic and operatic fields.
+Since 2011, he has held the post of Music Director of the Royal Philharmonic Orchestra of Liège in Belgium.
+He has also held music directorships with the New Japan Philharmonic in Tokyo from 2003 to 2013, and the Lucerne Theatre and Symphony Orchestra from 2002 to 2004.
 In 2017, he was named Principal Guest Conductor of the Hiroshima Symphony Orchestra.

-Since conducting the Czech Philharmonic at the opening concert of the Prague Spring Festival in May 2003, Mr. Arming’s career has continued to flourish.
+Since conducting the Czech Philharmonic at the opening concert of the Prague Spring Festival in May 2003, Christian Arming’s career has continued to flourish.
 He has conducted many of the top European orchestras, including the Staatskapelle Dresden, Deutsches Sinfonieorchester, Frankfurt Radio Symphony, Munich Philharmonic, NDR Hamburg, Salzburg Mozarteum, Vienna Symphony, Polish National Radio Symphony, Orchestre de la Suisse Romande, Prague Symphony, Accademia Nazionale di Santa Cecilia, Barcelona Symphony, Belgium National, Capitole de Toulouse, and RAI Turin orchestras.
-Highlights of the 2017/2018 season include performances with the Prague Radio Symphony Orchestra and return engagements with the Polish National Radio Symphony; the Stuttgart and Monte Carlo philharmonic orchestras; and the Janácek Festival.
+Highlights of the 2017/2018 season included performances with the Prague Radio Symphony Orchestra and return engagements with the Polish National Radio Symphony; the Stuttgart and Monte Carlo philharmonic orchestras; and the Janácek Festival.
 He will also conduct a tour with the Orchestre national d’Ile-de-France, culminating in Paris in the new hall "La Seine Musicale."

-Equally at home in the theater, Christian Arming has won many supporters in the operatic world since his 1997 debut at the Salzburg Festival; two immediate re-invitations followed.
+Equally at home in the theater, Mr. Arming has won many supporters in the operatic world since his 1997 debut at the Salzburg Festival; two immediate re-invitations followed.
 His subsequent productions have included Britten’s The Turn of the Screw (Cincinnati); Der Rosenkavalier (Trieste); La Bohème (Lucerne); Salome and Elektra (Verona); Prince Igor (Strasbourg); as well as The Flying Dutchman, Don Giovanni, Jenufa, Tales of Hoffmann, and Der Zwerg, all for the Frankfurt Opera.
 He regularly conducts productions in Tokyo, the most recent being Pelléas et Mélisande, Leonore, Gianni Schicchi, Salome, A Florentine Tragedy, Lohengrin, and Die Fledermaus.

-Mr. Arming’s varied discography includes works by Janácek and Schubert with the Janácek Philharmonic (Arte Nova and Rosa Classic); Brahms Symphony No. 1 and Mahler Symphonies Nos.
+Christian Arming’s varied discography includes works by Janácek and Schubert with the Janácek Philharmonic (Arte Nova and Rosa Classic); Brahms Symphony No. 1 and Mahler Symphonies Nos.
 3 and 5 with the New Japan Philharmonic (Fontec); and more recently, with the Liège Royal Philharmonic Orchestra, Franck’s Symphony in D Minor (Diapason d’Or), and a CD of Wagner Opera Arias with Russian bass-baritone Evgeny Nikitin (Naïve).
 All have received positive reviews in the international music press.